Alwaysomesh/Alwaysomesh/README.md

 ### Projects
 - Project 1: AI chatbot is made which answer the water pollution related question.
-- Project 2: Weather API used webpage to know the weather report.
+- Project 2: Bunch of solved questions of DSA.